jvwastaken/Project-3/README.md

 4. Click the link in the response from GitBash/Terminal: `http://127.0.0.1:5000`
 4. Run [index.html](Final_Data/HTML/index.html).

+## Ethical Considerations
+When completing this project, there were three key considerations:

+* Clear Visualization: The data spans from 2020-04-01 to 2023-03-01 and shows an increase in COVID-19 cases.
+However, it does not show the taper down of cases, which can be misleading.
+One might assume that the rates would continue to climb exponentially.
+This visualization fails to consider factors such as the impact of vaccines and other interventions that could bring down infection rates.

+* Transparency: One of the data sources used was the 2023 gun sales.
+The data compares COVID-19 infection cases to gun sales in 2023, suggesting that infections surpassed gun sales.
+In the event of a real zombie outbreak, it would be reasonable to expect a spike in gun purchases, potentially higher than the figures recorded in 2023.
+This comparison might not fully capture the expected behavioral response in such a scenario.

+* Sensitivity: While the coordinates of military bases are publicly available, there are strategic considerations.
+Publicizing certain locations might pose security risks, even if the information is not classified.
+It’s essential to be cautious about sharing sensitive locations that could have implications for national security.

 ## Data Sources
 #### COVID Data - Stephen